 Our Miami criminal defense lawyer focuses on finding the best outcome in every case.
 As a former prosecutor, Mr. Mirer is familiar with all types of punishment that appear in the criminal justice system, and he can help you navigate them.
 Protecting clients is our number one priority.

-Do I Need a Criminal Defense Lawyer in Miami?
+Do I Need a Criminal Attorney in Miami-Dade County?

 You have the right to an attorney for a reason.
 With a criminal defense attorney by your side, you will be better equipped to navigate the legal system and fight the charges against you.
 If you have been accused of a crime, your future and your freedom are at stake.
-For this reason, we strongly urge you to hire an experienced criminal defense lawyer near you.
+For this reason, we strongly urge you to hire an experienced Miami criminal law attorney near you.

 Will My Case Go to Trial?